zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Thu 13 Jun 2019 06:53:01 AM CST`]
+1. the CStreamServer and CStreamProxy are undergoing rewritten now.
+The unix socket operations will be put into a new port object, and all the I/O related stuffs will go to the port object. and the CStreamServer and CStreamProxy are no longing watching all the unix sockets, and instead, associate with a unix socket port object.
+The port object handles all the events related to the socket.

 [`Mon 03 Jun 2019 02:24:31 PM CST`]
 1. The earlier implementaion of `SEND/FETCH DATA` does not work for `TCP` connection.
 I need to tear it apart and rewrite it.
 The issues are:
 *    Security problem with `SEND_DATA`.
 That is the server cannot filter the request before all the data has already uploaded to the server.